Craig Brewster

-Craig James Brown Brewster (born 13 December 1966) is a Scottish former professional footballer, turned coach.
+Craig James Brewster (born 13 December 1966) is a Scottish former professional footballer, turned coach.
 He made his name in a long playing career as a striker for numerous clubs in Scotland, particularly Forfar Athletic, Raith Rovers, Dundee United and Dunfermline Athletic.
 He also had a successful spell with Ionikos in Greece.
+He is currently a First Team Coach at Roffey.

 Brewster started his managerial career with Inverness Caledonian Thistle in the Scottish Premier League, before a short unsuccessful spell as manager of Dundee United forced a resumption of his playing career in 2007 with Aberdeen.
 He was reappointed manager of Inverness CT for a second time in August 2007, but Brewster was sacked by Inverness in January 2009.
 Brewster then worked as assistant manager to Derek Adams at Ross County, but left the club in December 2010.

 He was appointed coach at Crawley Town in May 2011 and twice became caretaker manager of the club in 2012.
 After leaving Crawley, he has worked in various coaching roles for Whitehawk, Brighton & Hove Albion and Plymouth Argyle.